 Jon Sholter -

-Today in less than 5 minutes we are going to cover:
+Today, in less than 5 minutes, we are going to cover the following:

 Managing Hotel Supplies Inventory - wait don't go yet, it's not as bad as it sounds!

-Seems like too many hotel operators think it's best to shoot for below PAR when it comes to hotel inventory levels, but they forget, not everything is about golf.
+Too many hotel operators think it's best to shoot for below PAR when it comes to hotel inventory levels, but they forget that not everything is about golf.

-For those who don't know what I am talking about, I'm writing an exciting article regarding hotel supply inventory and the popular acronym of PAR (Per Available Room).
-Now not every hotel supply item can be gauged using PAR, but the logic remains the same.
+I'm writing an exciting article regarding hotel supply inventory and the popular acronym of PAR (Per Available Room) for those who don't know what I am talking about.
+Not every hotel supply item can be gauged using PAR, but the logic remains the same.

-We've all worked in the hotel that does not have enough sheets to turn over their rooms, runs out of some breakfast item or worse yet, toilet paper.
-Who else has received a call from a fellow hotel operator asking if they can borrow a box of something on a regular basis?
+We've all worked in a hotel that does not have enough sheets to turn over their rooms, runs out of some breakfast item or worse yet, toilet paper.
+Who else has received a call from a fellow hotel operator asking if they can borrow a box of something regularly?
 When are they going to learn?

-Now hotels in extreme cash flow situations or in the midst of a asset transaction are exempt from the following, however, for most others please keep reading.
+Now, hotels in extreme cash flow situations or amid an asset transaction are exempt from the following, however, for most others, please keep reading.

-As operators we can sometimes confuse having extra inventory as an 'additional' expense rather than just an 'expense'.
-We think if we minimize our order sizes of non perishable inventory we are some how saving our hotel money.
-However, in many cases (no pun intended) we need to view extra inventory not as an additional expense, rather a fixed expense requiring an upfront payment.
+As operators, we can sometimes confuse having extra inventory as an 'additional' expense rather than just an 'expense'.
+We think if we minimize our order sizes of non perishable inventory we are somehow saving our hotel money.
+However, in many cases (no pun intended) we need to view extra inventory not as an additional expense, but rather as a fixed expense requiring an upfront payment.
 Let's look at linen inventory as an example.